FarhadPishgar/FilmFarsi/README.md

 ## Installation

-The latest (though unstable) version of the `FilmFarsi` package can be installed from GitHub as follows:
+The latest version of the `FilmFarsi` package can be installed from GitHub as follows:

 ``` r
 devtools::install_github(repo = "FarhadPishgar/FilmFarsi")